MitchTODO/SideDrawerView/README.md

     pod 'SideDrawerView','~> 1.0.0'

 ## Manual
-You can always use `copy-paste` the sources method.
+You can always `copy-paste` the sources method.
 Or you can compile the framework and include it with your project.

 # 📺 Demo
 Please wait while the `.gif` files are loading...